JRKeck/StrokeStakes/README.md

 ## Development Guidelines

-Please refer to [PROJECT_RULES.md](PROJECT_RULES.md) for detailed development guidelines and best practices.
+Please refer to [PROJECT_RULES.mdc](PROJECT_RULES.mdc) for detailed development guidelines and best practices.

+## Game Rules

+### Scoring
+- **Animals**: Track Snakes, Gorillas, Camels, and Frogs on each hole
+- **Greenies**: Record birdie, par, or bogey+ results
+- **Wads**: Track wad ownership and counts
+- **Zookeeper**: Special scoring when a player collects all animals

+### Payouts
+- Animal payouts based on total counts and Zookeeper status
+- Greenie payouts vary by result (2x for birdie, 1x for par)
+- Wad payouts calculated per nine holes
+- All payouts automatically calculated at game end

 ## Contributing